MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 For more details on crawl schedules and refresh settings: [Microsoft Graph connectors refresh settings](/microsoftsearch/configure-connector#step-8-refresh-settings)

-## 8. Why don’t we get results to show up in Microsoft Search?
+## 8. Why don’t we get results displayed in Microsoft Search?
 There could be several reasons why results are not displayed in Microsoft Search after configuring the Microsoft Graph connector.
 Here are some common issues and troubleshooting steps:

 - **Indexing delays:** Sometimes, it takes a while for the data to be indexed and displayed in search results.
 It can vary based on the volume of data and the complexity of the data source.